AustinJVC/Commander/privacyPolicy.md

 ## 7. Security

 We take reasonable measures to protect your information from unauthorized access, disclosure, alteration, or destruction.
-However, no internet transmission or electronic storage is completely secure, so we cannot guarantee the security of your information.
+However, no internet transmission or electronic storage is completely secure.
+We cannot guarantee the security of your information.

 ## 8. Children's Privacy